TAY48/Project1/README.md

-Syler helped me and did 1% of the work
+A imitation of the JW.org which was for a school project.